apache/beam/website/www/site/content/en/contribute/_index.md

 ### Make your change

 1. Make your code change.
-  **Notes**:
       - Every source file needs to include the Apache license header.
       - Every new dependency needs to have an open-source license [compatible](https://www.apache.org/legal/resolved.html#criteria) with Apache.
 1. Add unit tests for your change.
 1. Use descriptive commit messages that make it easy to identify changes and provide a clear history.
 1. When your change is ready to be reviewed and merged, create a pull request.
 1. Format commit messages and the pull request title like this:
-  `[BEAM-XXX] Fixes bug in ApproximateQuantiles` **Important**: Replace BEAM-XXX with the appropriate JIRA issue.
+        `[BEAM-XXX] Fixes bug in ApproximateQuantiles`
+    **Important**: Replace BEAM-XXX with the appropriate JIRA issue.
     This will automatically link the pull request to the issue.
 1. The pull request and any changes pushed to it will trigger [pre-commit jobs](https://cwiki.apache.org/confluence/display/BEAM/Contribution+Testing+Guide#ContributionTestingGuide-Pre-commit).
 If a test fails and appears unrelated to your change, you can cause tests to be re-run by adding a single line comment on your